SaieshNeeli/CSFLE_AWS_KMS/README.md

 This repository demonstrates MongoDB Client-Side Field Level Encryption (CSFLE) using AWS KMS as the Key Management Service.

-It shows how to:

-Configure AWS KMS

-Create a Data Encryption Key (DEK)

-Store encryption metadata in MongoDB Key Vault

-Automatically encrypt and decrypt sensitive fields on the client side
+The project explains how to configure AWS KMS, create a Data Encryption Key (DEK), store encryption metadata in MongoDB, and automatically encrypt and decrypt sensitive fields on the client side.

-✅ No plaintext sensitive data is stored in MongoDB
+No plaintext sensitive data is stored in MongoDB.
-✅ Encryption & decryption happen entirely on the client
+Encryption and decryption happen entirely on the client.

-🧠 Why CSFLE with AWS KMS?
+Why CSFLE with AWS KMS

-Protects PII / sensitive data (health, financial, identity)
+Client-Side Field Level Encryption protects sensitive data such as personal, financial, and health information.

+With AWS KMS:

-Encryption keys are never exposed to the database
+Encryption keys are never exposed to MongoDB

-AWS KMS provides:

-Centralized key management
+Keys are centrally managed

-Audit logs (CloudTrail)
+Audit logs are available using CloudTrail

-Key rotation
+Key rotation is supported

-Compliance readiness (PCI, HIPAA, SOC)
+Suitable for compliance requirements such as PCI, HIPAA, and SOC

-📁 Project Structure
+Project Structure
 <pre>
 aws_csfle/
 │